pga03/first-discovery-native-host/README.md

 2. `.first-discovery-preferences.txt` - contains the user's preference set in JSON

 This repository is not useful by itself.
-It should be used with its companion browser extension and a first discovery server.
+It should be used with its companion browser extension and a first discovery server:

 1. https://github.com/pga03/extension-chrome-windows
 2. https://github.com/pga03/first-discovery-server